|

 Winstanley’s eco-centrism prefigured modern Creation Spirituality: Fox’s merging

+of the human and the divine prefigured modern religious humanism.
 It is worth noting that the “inward light” motif, which quickly became the

 most distinctive mark of Quakerism, was appropriated as much from emergent